 top of page

-She received her degree in Journalism from the State University of Londrina, was part of the training program Abril Journalism Course and of the script lab NETLABTV.
-She has a specialized degree in cinema from Anhembi Morumbi University (Sao Paulo) and studied documentary filmmaking at UnionDocs (New York).
+As a videojournalist, she worked at Folha de S. Paulo, the largest Brazilian newspaper, and at the publishing companies Globo and Abril.
+She received her degree in Journalism from the State University of Londrina, has a specialized degree in cinema from Anhembi Morumbi University and studied documentary filmmaking at UnionDocs, in New York.
 Moreover she also did courses focused on cinematography, impact documentary, script writing and entrepreneurship.
+She is currently enrolled in the Masters in Communication Sciences’ Audiovisual and Multimedia branch at the University of Minho.

 Inara Chayamiti 2021-1.JPG